Health

 Current Research Focus

-Recent Research Directions
+Past Research Directions

 Retinal Imaging: We spent a few years developing a hand-held retinal imager, which could image the eye without dilation.
 That led to the second spinoff from the lab, OcuCheck.